 Women can have breast surgery for many reasons.
 Maybe you’ve had implants for augmentation, a reduction in size, or a lumpectomy, mastectomy, or biopsy.

-All of these have the potential to interfere with the breast tissue and areola.
-This can mean they also interfere with the production of breast milk (source).
+All these can potentially interfere with the breast tissue and areola.
+This can mean they also interfere with breast milk production (8).

 Birth Considerations for Delayed Lactation